pulp-platform/pulpino/README.md

 Not yet

 ## General Problems
-- WFI (wait for inteerupt) instruction associated with sleep() function causes an illegal instruction exception
+- WFI (wait for inteerupt) instruction associated with sleep() function causes an illegal instruction exception (in Berkeley's comppiler only)
-- ETH compiler don't work on my machine (32 bit machines compatibility issue)
+- ETH compiler don't work on 32 bit machines (could be solved by later commit by Berkeley's compiler)
 - FPGA scripts should be ported to ZYBO
+- compiler doesn't handle long specifier (I changed all long variables to int unlesss the function is overwritten by another function that uses int)